 The purpose of Masonic Education at each Lodge is to cover the educational components of all candidates as they proceed through their initiation into the Lodge.
 This process is divided into three steps, represented symbolically as the stages of a practicing stone mason: Entered Apprentice Mason (First Degree), Fellow Craft Mason (Second Degree), and Master Mason (Third Degree).
 To advance from one step to the next, there are educational requirements each candidate must follow.
 In addition, there are historical and conceptual teachings which are to be presented.
 It is in this capacity the Masonic Education Committee serves the lodge by seeing that all candidates complete the training they need.

 Link to Masonic Education Information of Pa Grand Lodge.
 You will need to register a username and password for the Educational Portal will be the same as your Grand Lodge Member Services username and Password.
-If you do not have a Grand Lodge Member Services username, please click here and follow the instructions.
+If you do not have a Grand Lodge Member Services username, please notify your Secretary so that they may better assist you.

 The Pennsylvania Academy of Masonic Knowledge strives to create an environment that encourages Masons to seek a greater understanding of the nature and purposes of Freemasonry in all its many aspects – past, present, and future – and to share that understanding with others.